justinharrelldesign/hooky-golf-pwa/README.md

-  # Playful Golf App Design (Copy)
+  # Hooky Golf App

-  This is a code bundle for Playful Golf App Design (Copy).
-The original project is available at https://www.figma.com/design/jfiOlpsFVNi7AIYb0KmHDk/Playful-Golf-App-Design--Copy-.
+  This is a code bundle for Hooky Golf App.
+The original project is available at https://www.figma.com/design/jfiOlpsFVNi7AIYb0KmHDk/Hooky-Golf-App.

   ## Running the code